 “We have filed an Investigational New Drug application for our MenB vaccine in the U.S., but have not yet come to an agreement on a pathway to licensure for this vaccine with regulatory authorities,” Novartis spokeswoman Elizabeth Power told CNN Saturday in an e-mail.

 Group B meningitis is a strain of the bacterial form of the disease that is rare in the United States.
 Symptoms can include stiff neck, headache, fever, vomiting, rashes, sensitivity to light and confusion.
 Untreated, the disease can lead to complications such as hearing impairment, brain damage, limb amputations and death.
-It is treated with antibiotics.

 “Usually, when you see this kind of meningitis on the campus, it’s meningitis C,” said Dr. William Schaffner, professor of preventive medicine at Vanderbilt University, in a telephone interview with CNN.
 “This is very, very unusual.”